inverse/personal-site/_posts/2020-04-08-washing-machine-cycle-notifications.md

   unit_of_measurement: W
 ```

-Since the power usage changes during the wash cycle I added an additional template based sensor that would siginal if the device was on or off based of the power draw is > 5w and has been on for more than 60 seconds.
+Since the power usage changes during the wash cycle I added an additional template based sensor that would signal if the device was on or off based of the power draw is > 5w and has been on for more than 60 seconds.

 ```yaml
 - platform: template